HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## How to Find the Type of the Output of a Command in Powershell?
+## How to Find the Type of the Output of a Command in Powershell

 Using `GetType()`